 Deduplication Frequently Asked Questions

-Customers and prospects often have questions about data deduplication, ExaGrid’s products, technology and the company itself.
+Customers and prospects often have questions about data deduplication, ExaGrid’s products and technology as well as the company itself.
 A list of the most frequently asked questions and their answers is available below.

 You can click on the specific categories or scroll down the page to find the information.